**This article was revised on 2019.08.30 due to the updates of ACR11.4**

 *Adding presets on the export window would be more useful and accessible.
 See the final pic.

-Drop Z1 RAW(DNG) images on the Library to import from your PC/Mac.
+Drop Z1 RAW(DNG) images on the Library and import them.

 Select one RAW(DNG) and go to Develop tab.
-And then, you only arrange Highlights /Shadows on Tone/Basic. (“As Shot” is automatically selected for WB)
+And then, I always arrange Highlights/Shadows on Tone/Basic.
+“As Shot” is automatically selected for WB.
+You can change it as you wish.

 Decrease highlights(slide to left) to get blue sky and invisible objects.
 Increase Shadows(slide to right) to get back the brightness.
 It’s done.
-You should not touch the other parameters before export.
+I highly recommend you to touch the other controls after export.
 Because RAW(DNG) is Dual Fisheye image, your edits on it may unexpectedly affect the image quality due to the black space around.

 Export Tiff 16bit format and stitch to Equirectangular.